mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

 ## In Short

 If your application mostly deals with CRUD and you have only a few joins, NPredicateBuilder may not be worth it.
 Where NPredicateBuilder really shines is with applications that have many queries and orders that are duplicated or partially duplicated multiple times.
-It allows any developer to reduce their code base into resuable, testible code nuggets that make life easier.
+It allows any developer to reduce their code base into reusable, testable code nuggets that make life easier.